Code-Institute-Submissions/OluwafemiAwosanya-LOCALZ_AugResub/README.md

 *   Log Out: logged in users can exit.
 *   Sign Up: New business can register to start listing their services.
 *   Place Ads: Registerd users can place new ads.
+*   Manage Categories: Enable Admin user to add or delete categories.
 **Web layout**
 Simple well laid out Home page, accessible to all users (service providers and service users) with a search bar for a quick search of listings .